 ☑ 62,700 on the clock

 The damage done was this side scrape (looks worse than it is):

-After hiding Symio at the unit, sourcing the spares, and repairing when work on the garage permitted (or not), one year later this CC has been brought up to somewhat presentable and revealed to my unaware missus for her birthday:
+After hiding Symio at the unit, sourcing the spares, and repairing when work on the garage permitted (or not), one year later this CC had been brought up to a somewhat presentable state and revealed to my unaware missus for her birthday: